larsenv/YouTube-TV-Downloader/README.md

 You will have to install the requirements by running `pip install -r requirements.txt`, then you can run youtubetv.py by running `python youtubetv.py <video ID>`.

-The path of the WVD of your Widevine CDM L3 needs to be specified on the MyWVD line of tpd-keys.py.
+A WVD of your Widevine CDM L3 needs to be in the directory.
 If your CDM isn't in that format, you can run `pywidevine create-device -k "/PATH/TO/device_private_key" -c "/PATH/TO/device_client_id_blob" -t "ANDROID" -l 3`.

 Furthermore, you will have to input your credentials.